Introduction: Sovereign Recovery in 2026

 - Inference Sovereignty: Running the HRV algorithms (RMSSD, SDNN, Frequency Domain) on your own local silicon.

-- Storage Sovereignty: Ensuring your multi-year physiological history is stored in an encrypted local database (like LanceDB) rather than a vendor’s cloud.
+- Storage Sovereignty: Ensuring your multi-year physiological history is stored in an encrypted local database (like LanceDB) with Post-Quantum Cryptographic (PQC) signatures rather than a vendor’s cloud.

 The “Biometric Cloud Tax”